 Venture into the ancient temple of Seti I in Abydos, Egypt, constructed around 3,000 years ago, and you’ll find hieroglyphs upon its walls that some believe may prove the existence of time travel — or perhaps even ancient aliens.

-I’ll tell you: What we’re looking at here is clearly the handywork of yet another meddling time traveler, who’s more interested in destroying the universe than taking even the most basic of temporal travel precautions.
+I’ll tell you: What we’re looking, or so suggests the Express, is clearly the handywork of yet another meddling time traveler, who’s more interested in destroying the fabric of the universe than taking even the most basic of temporal travel precautions.
 In other words, someone ripped a hole in spacetime and showed the ancient Egyptians a few of our toys.

 Egyptologists claim the appearance of these hieroglyphs, specifically the ones that look like modern-day helicopters, are nothing more than pareidolia.
 According to Wikipedia, they’re “the result of carved stone being re-used over time,” with the erosion of the plaster leaving multiple inscriptions “partially visible and creating a palimpsest-like effect of overlapping hieroglyphs.”